Corndel/DA4-WS4-PBI-NHS/README.md

 # Step 4 - Add the Title

- 1. Select "Insert" from the top left
+ 1. Select `Insert` from the top left
- 1. Select "Text Box"
+ 1. Select `Text Box`

 ![alt text](image-31.png)

  1. Set the font to Verdana, Size 14 and Bold
- 1. Enter the title "Monthly HES data for Admited Patient Care by Age Band"
+ 1. Enter the title `Monthly HES data for Admited Patient Care by Age Band`

 ![alt text](image-32.png)